 Product Control Act

-This transaltion is based on the norwegian text with latest amendments of 19 june 2009.
+This transaltion is based on the norwegian version of 19. may 2006.
+Later amendments are not translated.

 Section 1.
 Purpose of the Act

 - prevent products or consumer services from causing damage to health; this includes ensuring that consumer products and services are safe,

 - prevent products from causing environmental disturbance, for example in the form of disturbance of ecosystems, pollution, waste, noise and the like,